Ivo-Evans/notes/algorithms-and-data-structures/data-structures/stack.md

 ## Implementation

 ### Arrays
-Arrays and strings have methods that mean you could just treat them like stacks.
+Arrays and strings have methods that mean you could just treat them like stacks (although strings lack any pop() equivalent).

 Here's an example of using stacks to discover palindromes